 Adoración Merino Arribas, PhD in Information Sciences and Postgraduate in Teacher Training.
 Journalist with 22 years of experience in communications groups.
 Her research lines are: informative treatment of immigration, digital media, transmedia storytelling and social networking.
 Participant in the Public Communication, Transparency, accountability and participation in local government CSO2013-46997-R Project and “Coysodi” Research Group (UNIR) and member of “Plan Propio” UNIR-Research.
 Associate professor of UNIR since 2012 until today.
 Journalism ISTIC-ULL prize (April 2012) and VI Journalism Prize “Mare Nostrum Resort” (June 2007).
 Her publications can be consulted on Google Scholar.

-María Ángeles Chaparro Domínguez, PhD in Journalism, is assistant professor at the Universidad Internacional de La Rioja in Data Driven Journalism master’s degree and Comunication and Humanities degrees.
+María Ángeles Chaparro Domínguez, PhD in Journalism, is assistant professor at the Universidad Complutense de Madrid, in Journalism and Global Communication Department.
 Her current research interests include data driven journalism, social network sites and other online communication tools and media content about popular culture.
 She has participated in two research projects with public funding: New forms of myth: an interdisciplinary methodology (2012-2015), of the Universidad Complutense, and The model of the free press in Spain: development, contents, uses and gratifications perceived by the audience (2007-2010), of the Universidad Rey Juan Carlos.
 In 2015 she was invited by the Norwegian research center SINTEF to participate in Reveal project, funded by the European Union in order to study journalism verification of the contents of social media.
 Some of her studies are Use of Twitter among Spanish communication-area faculty: Research, teaching and visibility (First Monday, 2015), Science communication on Spanish-speaking blogs: Functions, sources, language and rhetorical strategies (Prisma Social, 2014) y The Spanish coverage of the Third Century of Quixote.
 Analysis of the simbolic value of the novel and its main character in the press of 1905 (Doxa Comunicación, 2013).

 Jesús Díaz-Campo, PhD in Journalism, Complutense University of Madrid.
 Academic Director (Master in Corporate Communication) and Communication professor at Universidad Internacional de la Rioja (UNIR).
 Positive assessment by National Agency of Quality (ANECA) required to be contracted as Associate Professor.
 One positively evaluated research period by the National Commission for the Evaluation of Research Activity (CNEAI).
 His main research lines are focused on Journalism Ethics, Digital Journalism and Radio.
 He has published around thirty papers on those topics, among them: “Latin American leaders on Twitter.
 Old uses for new media during political crises” (Revista Latina de Comunicación Social) and “Journalism Ethics in a Digital Environment: How Journalistic Codes of Ethics Have Been Adapted to the Internet and ICTs in Countries around the World” (Telematics and Informatics).
 He has participated in several research projects funded by national organizations, such as GlobalCOM and Spanish Armed Forces and the Internet.